ucb-stat133/stat133-fall-2017/labs/lab04-data-frame-basics.md

 Manipulating Data Frames
 ------------------------

-The most common format/structure for a data set is in a tabular format (with row and columns).
-When your data is in this shape, most of the times you will work with R data frames (or similar structures like a `"matrix"`, `"table"`, etc).
+The most common format/structure for a data set is a tabular format: with row and columns (like a spreadsheet).
+When your data is in this shape, most of the time you will work with R **data frames** (or similar rectangular structures like a `"matrix"`, `"table"`, etc).

 Learning how to manipulate data tables is among the most important *data computing* basic skills.
 The traditional way of manipulating data frames in R is based on bracket notation, e.g. `dat[ , ]`, to select specific rows, columns, or cells.
 Also, the use of the dollar `$` operator to handle columns is fundamental.
 In this part of the lab, you will practice a wide array of data wrangling tasks with the so-called bracket notation, and the dollar operator.

-I should say that there are alternative ways for manipulating tables in R Among the most recent paradigms, there is the **plying** framework devised by Hadley Wickham.
-From his doctoral research, the first tools were available in the packages `"plyr"` and `"reshape"`.
+I should say that there are alternative ways for manipulating tables in R. Among the most recent paradigms, there is the **plying** framework devised by Hadley Wickham.
+From his doctoral research, the first *plyr* tools were available in the packages `"plyr"` and `"reshape"`.
 Nowadays we have the `"reshape2"` package, and the extremely popular package `"dplyr"` (among other packages).
 You will have time to learn more about `"dplyr"` in the next weeks.
 In the meantime, take some time to understand more about the bracket notation.

 Creating data frames
 --------------------

 Most of the (raw) data tables you will be working with will already be in some data file.
 However, from time to time you will face the need of creating some sort of data table in R. In these situations, you will likely have to create such table with a data frame.
 So let's look at various ways to "manually"" create a data frame.

 **Option 1**: The primary option to build a data frame is with `data.frame()`.
 You pass a series of vectors (or factors), of the same length, separated by commas.
-Each vector (or factor) will become a column.
+Each vector (or factor) will become a column in the generated data frame.
 Preferably, give names to each column, like `col1`, `col2`, and `col3`, in the example below:

 ``` r
 # creating a basic data frame